verhey/dbt-meetup-slides/slides.md

    A[GCP is so 2021]:::inactive
    --> B[The plugin no longer 'just works' \n Our systems did not evolve with our team \n LaunchDarkly is not a GCP shop]:::active
    -- "Lift and shift 🙏"
-   --> C[Shifted to MWAA, things largely fine \n As we gradually cutover DAGs and load, things not fine \n We learn how Airflow actually works]:::active
+   --> C[Shifted to MWAA, things largely fine \n As we gradually cutover DAGs, things are not fine \n We learn how Airflow actually works]:::active
    -- We give up on the lift and shift
    --> D[dbt operations moved to ECS Fargate \n Deploys fully automated \n Plugin deleted]:::active
     classDef active fill:teal